 - Financial reserves

-So, if you had a worse DTI — say 40 percent — you might get approved for a mortgage as long as you had a better credit score.
-Or, if your LTV ratio was better than 75 percent, you might be able to get mortgage approval even with a lower credit score, as low as 620.
+So, if you had a higher DTI — say 40 percent — you might get approved for a mortgage as long as you have a better credit score.
+If your LTV ratio was lower than 95 percent, you might be able to get mortgage approval even with a lower credit score, like 620.

 Applying for a mortgage: What to expect

 Here’s an overview of the steps to getting a mortgage: